RomainPct/Candide_PHP_FlatFiles_CMS/ReadMe.md

 ## Candide native supported types
 Candide support the 3 main data types natively but it can be extended to any data types with plugins.

-### Text
+Each of this element getter functions can be called on a CandidePage or a CandideCollectionItem instance and also on a item iterated via the CandideCollection().items().

-This function is callable on a CandidePage or a CandideCollectionItem instance and also on a item iterated via the CandideCollection().items().
+### Text element
 It creates a textfield (WYSIWYG or not) on the admin side and echo the text on the frontside of your website.

 ```php